Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 ## GitHub Workflows

 GitHub actions & workflows are the CI/CD solution provided by GitHub.
-To get the platform going, we use the following three elements:
+To get the platform going, we use the following elements:
 - **[GitHub secrets:](#github-component-github-secrets)** We leverage GitHub repository secrets to store central and potentially sensitive information we need to perform deployments and other platform specific actions
 - **[Variable file:](#github-component-variable-file)** This file contains the configuration for all module pipelines in this repository.
 - **[Composite actions:](#github-component-composite-actions)** Composite actions bundle a set of actions for a specific purpose together.
 They are referenced by module pipelines.